 9. Malcolm X was once opposed to integration.

-As Ali’s star was rising as a sports star and NOI member, Malcolm already had one foot out the door of the organization.
-But during his time in NOI, Malcolm promoted the concept of separation from white society and opposed the mainstream Civil Rights movement for its emphasis on integration.
+As Ali’s star was rising as an athlete and NOI member, Malcolm already had one foot out the door of the organization.
+But during his time in NOI, Malcolm promoted the concept of separation from white society and opposed the mainstream civil rights movement for its emphasis on integration.
 In a speech to the NAACP at Michigan State University in 1963, Malcolm said, “The white community, though it’s all white, is never called a segregated community.
 It’s a separate community.
 In the white community, the white controls the economy, his own economy, his own politics, his own everything.
 But at the same time while the Negro lives in a separate community, it’s a segregated community.
 Which means it’s regulated from the outside by outsiders ...
 Separation is when you have your own.
 You control your own economy.
 You control your own politics.”

 10. Malcolm X’s Hajj profoundly transformed him.